F for Focus on WhistleblowingPosted in : Essential Guide to Employment Contracts on 8 April 2014

 The Public Interest Disclosure (Northern Ireland) Order 1998 inserts provisions into the Employment Rights (Northern Ireland) Order 1996 (the ERO) which provides protection for an individual who makes a disclosure (whistle blowing) in good faith to their employer or other third party.
 The provisions set out at Articles 67A – 67L, as long as the disclosure ‘qualifies’, provide protection against dismissal or detriment for making the disclosure.

-Article 67B (1) of the ERO defines a qualifying disclosure as any disclosure of information which, in the
+Article 67B (1) of the ERO defines a qualifying disclosure as any disclosure of information which, in the reasonable belief of the worker making the disclosure, tends to show one or more of the following —

 Already a subscriber?